alon-e/hub/README.md

 ---

 #### `getInputs`
-Get the smallest # of inputs needed to fund value
+Get the smallest amount of inputs needed to fund value
 ##### Inputs
 ```
 getInputs(inputs, value)